 Why Volunteer with Friends for Asia

-Friends for Asia has placed hundreds of applicants in short- and long-term volunteer projects in Thailand.
-We’re a well-networked volunteer organization without any government or religious affiliations, and we’re wholly devoted to helping you help others.
+Friends for Asia has placed over 1,000 applicants in short- and long-term volunteer projects in Thailand.
+We’re a well-networked volunteer organization without any government or religious affiliations, and we’re wholly focused on helping you help others.
 There are five things that make us different:

 - We are the in-country coordinators of the volunteer projects and internships.

 - We provide extensive information, orientation and support in-country.